biodunijelu/team_profile_generator/README.md

 ## Tests
 - Run `npm test` to run the test suite and ensure all tests pass.

+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.